JulienLeal/ambrose-chat/README.md

 - [ ] Security Concerns
 - [ ] Chat Authentication
 - [ ] Custom Profile Picture
+- [ ] Structure to integrate the Phoenix Presence
 - [ ] CMS Pannel for Managing The Chat Rooms